Skip to Content

 Overview

-Hearing aids are incredibly effective at treating hearing loss, yet surprisingly few people who need them actually use them.
+You might also notice withdrawing from social situations or feeling exhausted from trying to hear clearly, both of which can point to hearing loss.
+Hearing aids are historically successful at treating hearing loss, yet surprisingly few people who need them actually use them.

-According to recent research, approximately 18 million people in the UK are affected by hearing loss, equating to more than a quarter of the population.
+According to recent research, approximately 18 million people in the UK are affected by hearing loss, which is more than a quarter of the population.
 However, only 2 million people in the UK use hearing aids, despite the significant number of those with hearing loss(Source: RNID).

 Perhaps it’s the stigma that’s holding people back, but the reality is this: hearing aids can hugely improve your quality of life.
-From clearer conversations to reduced cognitive strain, the benefits far outweigh the perceived downsides.
+From clearer conversations to reduced cognitive strain, the benefits far outweigh the stigma and presumed downsides.

 One of the questions we hear most often from our patients is: “When should I get a hearing aid?”
 If you’re starting to wonder whether you’re one of the 5 million who could benefit from one, this article is for you.